Day 1 (300 kilometers/190 miles, 4-4.5 hours)

-The Bruce Peninsula is about a four-hour drive from Toronto.
-Check into a hotel in Tobermory or set up camp in Bruce Peninsula National Park, then stop into the National Park Visitor Centre to learn more about the region.
-Climb the Lookout Tower to take in the views, then hike to the Grotto and the beautiful Indian Head Cove, with its turquoise waters and intricate rock formations.
+From Toronto, drive northwest to the Bruce Peninsula.
+Check into a hotel in Tobermory or set up camp in Bruce Peninsula National Park, then stop into the National Park Visitors Centre to learn more about the region.
+Climb the Lookout Tower to take in the views, then hike to The Grotto and the beautiful Indian Head Cove, with its turquoise waters and intricate rock formations.
 Back in town, have dinner in a café on Little Tub Harbour.

 Pack a picnic and take the boat to Flowerpot Island to explore Fathom Five National Marine Park, one of only three national marine conservation areas in Canada.
-It’s just a short hike from the ferry dock to the distinctive “flowerpot” rock formations.
-When you return to the mainland, take a lighthouse tour, then hike along the Bruce Trail or go kayaking.
+It’s a short hike from the ferry dock to the distinctive “flowerpot” rock formations.
+When you return to the mainland, take a lighthouse tour, then hike along the Bruce Trail, go kayaking, or book a snorkeling tour among the shipwrecks just off-shore.
 Walk along the broad, sandy Singing Sands Beach and watch the sun set over Lake Huron.

 Take the morning ferry to Manitoulin Island.
-Enjoy a leisurely lunch at Garden’s Gate Restaurant, then spend the afternoon at Providence Bay Beach or take a hike to Bridal Veil Falls.
+Enjoy a leisurely lunch at Garden’s Gate Restaurant, then spend the afternoon at Providence Bay Beach or splash under Bridal Veil Falls.
 Spend the night on the Aundeck Omni Kaning First Nations Reserve at Endaa-aang “Our Place,” where you can rent a comfortable cottage or sleep in a teepee.

-Get an early start today.
-It’s a three-hour drive to Killarney Provincial Park, a vast and dramatic provincial park with rugged white dolomite ridges, pink granite cliffs, pine forests, and crystal-clear lakes.
+Get an early start today to drive to Killarney Provincial Park, a vast and dramatic provincial park with rugged white dolomite ridges, pink granite cliffs, pine forests, and crystal-clear lakes.
 You’ll want to reach Killarney in time for a swim at George Lake and an afternoon of hiking or canoeing.
 You can camp in the park or stay in one of the lodges in town.
-Enjoy a fish ’n chips dinner at Herbert Fisheries while you watch the sunset over the harbor.
+Enjoy a fish-and-chips dinner at Herbert Fisheries while you watch the sunset over the harbor.

-In the morning, take another hike or paddle before driving south toward Parry Sound, stopping for a late lunch at the Little Britt Inn along the way.
-Once you arrive in Parry Sound, arrange a flight-seeing tour, the most thrilling way to take in Georgian Bay’s 30,000 islands; if you’re with a special someone, schedule a romantic sunset flight—complete with champagne.
+In the morning, take another hike or paddle before driving south toward Parry Sound, stopping for a picnic or a stretch-your-legs hike at Grundy Lake Provincial Park along the way.
+Once you arrive in Parry Sound, arrange a flight-seeing tour, the most thrilling way to take in Georgian Bay’s 30,000 Islands region; if you’re with a special someone, schedule a romantic sunset flight—complete with champagne.
 If you’d rather stay close to the ground, explore the islands with a sightseeing cruise on the Island Queen.
 In the evening, see a play, concert, or lecture at the Charles W. Stockey Centre for the Performing Arts.

-Your first stop today is Killbear Provincial Park, an hour’s drive from Parry Sound.
+Your first stop today is Killbear Provincial Park, about 45 minutes’ drive from Parry Sound.
 While it’s lesser known than Ontario’s larger “destination” parks, its dramatic granite cliffs and quiet sandy beaches are well worth exploring.
 Later in the day, drive south to Honey Harbour or Port Severn, where you’ll spend the night.

 As you begin your drive south, stop for a stroll along Wasaga Beach, the world’s longest freshwater beach.
 Another worthwhile detour is the small town of Creemore, where the main street is lined with art galleries, cafes, and shops.
 After you’ve had your fill of browsing, have a bite to eat before making your way back to Toronto.